Watering succulent plants is one of the trickiest parts of growing them.

 Your location plays a big role in how much you have to water.
 For example, my house doesn’t hold a lot of humidity, so I find my plants dry out pretty quickly.

-If you live in a dry climate, you’ll probably need to water every three or four days, which is the case for me–but if you live somewhere more humid, you may only need to water once a week, or less.
+If you live in a dry climate, you’ll probably need to water every five to seven days, which is the case for me–but if you live somewhere more humid, you may only need to water once every other week, or less.

 Take a look at this quick video to see a few factors affect how often you’ll need to water your succulents: